systay/systay.github.com/_posts/2011-11-06-cypher---a-view-from-a-recovering-sql-dba.md

 # Use the right tool

 No database is the silver bullet for data persistence and querying.
 That is what NOSQL means to us - look at your data and what you want to do with it, and then choose the appropriate tool for the job.
-Neo4j and Cypher are custom built for graph problems.
+Neo4j and Cypher are custom built for the challenges of heavily connected data.
 Compare the shortest path query [here](http://stackoverflow.com/questions/6873772/sql-postgres-shortest-path-in-graph-recursion/6900257#6900257) (all 43 lines of it) with what it looks like in Cypher:

 ### Cypher
     START lucy=node(1000), kevin=node(759)